open-cli-tools/concurrently/README.md

   - `prefix`: the prefix type to use when logging processes output.
     Possible values: `index`, `pid`, `time`, `command`, `name`, `none`, or a template (eg `[{time} process: {pid}]`).
     Default: the name of the process, or its index if no name is set.
-  - `prefixColors`: a list of colors as supported by [chalk](https://www.npmjs.com/package/chalk).
+  - `prefixColors`: a list of colors as supported by [chalk](https://www.npmjs.com/package/chalk) or `auto` for an automatically picked color.
-    If concurrently would run more commands than there are colors, the last color is repeated.
+    If concurrently would run more commands than there are colors, the last color is repeated, unless if the last color value is `auto` which means following colors are automatically picked to vary.
     Prefix colors specified per-command take precedence over this list.
   - `prefixLength`: how many characters to show when prefixing with `command`.
 Default: `10`
-  - `raw`: whether raw mode should be used, meaning strictly process output will be logged, without any prefixes, colouring or extra stuff.
+  - `raw`: whether raw mode should be used, meaning strictly process output will be logged, without any prefixes, coloring or extra stuff.
   - `successCondition`: the condition to consider the run was successful.
     If `first`, only the first process to exit will make up the success of the run; if `last`, the last process that exits will determine whether the run succeeds.
     Anything else means all processes should exit successfully.